adammck/ranger/docs/split.md

 ## Failures

-If step 1 fails, drop any destination placements which succeeded, and abort the
-split:
+If any of the PrepareAddRange commands in step 1 fail, just destroy the failed placement(s) and try again on some other node.
+The predecessor range is still Ready, so there is no particular harm in waiting while we try again.

 1. <strike>PrepareAddRange</strike>
    1. <strike>PrepareAddRange(b, 2)</strike>
    2. <strike>PrepareAddRange(c, 3)</strike>
+1. PrepareAddRange (retry)
+   1. PrepareAddRange(d, 2)
+   2. PrepareAddRange(e, 3)

 or

 1. <strike>PrepareAddRange</strike>
    1. <strike>PrepareAddRange(b, 2)</strike>
    2. PrepareAddRange(c, 3)
-2. DropRange
+2. PrepareAddRange (retry)
-   1. DropRange(c, 3)
+   1. PrepareAddRange(d, 2)

 or

 1. <strike>PrepareAddRange</strike>
    1. PrepareAddRange(b, 2)
    2. <strike>PrepareAddRange(c, 3)</strike>
-2. DropRange
+2. PrepareAddRange (retry)
-   1. DropRange(b, 2)
+   1. PrepareAddRange(d, 3)

 [_TestSplitFailure_PrepareAddRange_](https://cs.github.com/adammck/ranger?q=symbol%3ATestSplitFailure_PrepareAddRange)